At some point during their lives, most people will have to think about relocating for a job. A huge step for any graduate, relocat

 - Get Job Alert Emails

-Negotiating your salary in a graduate job is never an easy task, but it’s best to get to grips with it early on as it will crop up throughout your graduate career.
+Negotiating your salary in a graduate job is never an easy task, but it’s best to get to grips with it early on - as it will crop up throughout your graduate career.

 This lack of discussion creates negative connotations around salaries, but if you’re feeling unsure and looking for advice, getting confidential feedback from friends and family will be great practice for when you need to deal with this in the future.

-Understanding the market and your worth within it is an invaluable starting point – comparing your salary and offered pay rise to the market average for your industry, experience, and graduate job, will present you with the best place to start when negotiating a salary.
+Understanding the market and your worth within it is an invaluable starting point – comparing your salary and offered pay rise to the market average for your industry, experience, and similar graduate jobs, will present you with the best place to start when negotiating a salary.

 Keeping a log of all the work you do whilst in your graduate job, whether it’s technical experience, customer feedback, industry expertise or a new qualification, will help support your negotiation case.

 Make your case and let your manager fill the silence - you don’t want to offer a compromise you didn’t mean to in a panic to keep the conversation going.
 Check out our top tips on how not to ramble.

-There are other avenues you can discuss e.g. paid holiday, pension schemes, health insurance plans (if you don’t already have one in place), along with other benefits such as bringing your dog to work.
+There are other avenues and company perks you can discuss e.g. paid holiday, pension schemes, health insurance plans (if you don’t already have one in place), along with other benefits such as bringing your dog to work.

 The first hurdle is believing you’re worth the money you’re asking for, otherwise the employer won’t, so be confident when presenting your facts and figures.